-New York City’s Rockefeller Center Christmas tree rolls in
+New York City’s Rockefeller Center Christmas tree goes up

-NEW YORK (AP) — Something special happens in New York City only once a year: The arrival of the Rockefeller Center Christmas tree.
+NEW YORK (AP) — The Rockefeller Center Christmas tree is in place and will soon be strung with 50,000 LED lights as one of New York City’s star holiday attractions — the gift of a same-sex married couple.

-The 72-foot-tall Norway spruce rolled in on a flatbed trailer Saturday morning.
-A crane was waiting to lift it into place over the Rockefeller skating rink.
+The 72-foot-tall, 12-ton Norway spruce arrived on a flatbed trailer Saturday morning and was hoisted by a crane into a spot overlooking the Rockefeller skating rink.

 Crowds will gather Nov.
-28 for a televised ceremony to see the tree burst alive with 50,000 LED lights — 5 miles (kilometers) of illumination topped by a 900-pound Swarovski crystal star.
+28 for a televised ceremony to see the tree burst alive with 5 miles (8 kilometers) of multicolored lights and a 900-pound Swarovski crystal star.

-This year’s spruce comes from the town of Wallkill, 60 miles (96 kilometers) north of New York.
+The 75-year-old spruce comes from Wallkill, 60 miles (96 kilometers) north of New York.
 It was donated by Lissette Gutierrez and her wife, Shirley Figueroa, from their home property.
+They nicknamed it “Shelby.”

 Most Read Nation & World Stories